leeian1011/trsh/README.md

 ## REDIRECTION

 Read up about enums and how they allow better readability, will attempt to learn how to use them by implementing enums in the program.
+Learnt something really cool!

+- When using `fgets()` what ends up happening is that the function reads from the input source up until it reachs a '\n' character.
+This caused a bug where attempting to use `fgets()` on the output of the command `ls` causes a problem whereby it only reads upto the first directory/file present!
+This causes issues when trying to read to a buffer thats 1024 bytes big leading to lots of unfilled memory address and leading to undefined behaviour.